Meet our leadership team

 At the Student PIRGs, you’ll work alongside some of the best organizers in the country — people who have been doing this work for more than 30 years.
 Find out more about some of the people you’ll be working with.

-Andy manages the staff who work on 37 campuses in eight states, as well as training, staff development, volunteer programs, campaign strategy and canvassing for the Student PIRGs.
+Andy manages our staff who work on 38 campuses in nine states, as well as training, staff development, volunteer programs, campaign strategy and canvassing.
 Andy has maintained a funding base for the student chapters, built a pipeline for students and staff to become lifelong activists, and been a part of a variety of social change campaigns.
 He has held numerous positions within The Public Interest Network, including regional director and assistant national summer canvass director for Fund for the Public Interest.
 Andy lives in Amherst, Massachusetts, with his family, and enjoys all outdoor sports, especially running.

 New Voters Project Director